Our Team

 Peter E. Murphy, Founder + Host

 Peter E. Murphy was born in Wales and grew up in New York where he managed a night club, operated heavy equipment and drove a taxi.
 He has been awarded six creative writing fellowships from the New Jersey State Council on the Arts, which might be a record, as well as multiple residencies at Yaddo, The Atlantic Center for the Arts, The Millay Colony and other artist retreats.
-He has published thirteen books and chapbooks of poetry and nonfiction including You Too Were Once on Fire (2025) and A Tipsy Fairy Tale: A Coming of Age Memoir of Alcohol and Redemption (2024).
-Read “Grand Fugue” in Rattle and have a look at peteremurphy.com.
+He has published a dozen books and chapbooks of nonfiction and poetry including A Tipsy Fairy Tale: A Coming of Age Memoir of Alcohol and Redemption (Toplight Books, 2024).
+Read “Their Last Argument” in The Sun and have a look at peteremurphy.com.

 Cynthia Arrieu-King, Co-Director